The keto diet encourages the inclusion of all kinds of delicious fatty foods in place of carbs, such as meats, poultry, eggs, and so much more.

 Softer cheeses, like mozzarella, brie, and blue are still fine on keto but require more moderation in the face of lactose intolerance.

-Additionally, you should try and stick to raw and organic dairy products when possible, as processed dairy can contain up to five times as many carbs—obviously not great for keto.
+Additionally, you should stick to raw and organic dairy products when possible, as processed dairy can contain up to five times as many carbs—obviously not great for keto.

-You’ll also want to make sure you’re picking full-fat over low-fat or fat-free, as these are less filling and not ideal for weight management, not to mention they also have a higher carb count.
+You’ll also want to make sure you’re picking full-fat over either low-fat or fat-free.
+The other types of fat are less filling and not ideal for weight management, not to mention they also have a higher carb count.

 Lactose sensitivity aside, as long as you avoid processed cheeses, you’ve got free reign in terms of cheese choice.